xpack-dev-tools/clang-xpack/README-DEVELOP.md

 On RedHat systems, the tests that expected a `libstdc++.a` fail.

+The solution is to install the static libraries.

 ## 13.0.1-2

 Fails the build for Windows and for macOS Sonoma.